kosilence/registration-demo/README.md

 The demo is created by [Create React App](https://github.com/facebookincubator/create-react-app), and developed with [React](https://reactjs.org/), [Redux](https://redux.js.org/), [Jest](https://facebook.github.io/jest/) and [enzyme](https://github.com/airbnb/enzyme).

-## Initial Product
+## Initial Project

 1. `git clone`  Clone the repo to local.
-2. `cd ./registration-demo`  Enter product's root directory.
+2. `cd ./registration-demo`  Enter project root directory.
 3. `yarn install`  We use [yarn](https://yarnpkg.com) to manage our packages, if command not be found, install yarn first.
 4. `npm start`  Run the application in the development mode.